DIAGNijmegen/website-content/content/pages/projects/3d-landmark-detection.md

 ![12-landmarks]({{ IMGURL }}/images/projects/3d-landmark-det_landmarks.jpg)

 ## Methods
 This work leverages DiffusionNet for surface-learning on point clouds.
 DiffusionNet is a representation-independent and sampling robust network structure based on heat diffusion.
 This work presents a point-wise regression method that predicts regions around landmarks with increasing activation closer to the landmark point.
-The initial network predicts rough landmark positions based on the raw coordinates or the heat kernel signature.
+The initial network predicts rough landmark positions based on the coordinates with color features or the heat kernel signature.
 A refinement network is subsequently applied to more accurately locate the landmark based on its neighbourhood sampled in high resolution.

 ![refinement-pipeline]({{ IMGURL }}/images/projects//3d-landmark-det_refinement_pipeline.png)